Sphenoiditis - what it is, causes, symptoms in adults, treatment of acute and chronic forms. In what cases is surgery prescribed?

 • treatment of diseases and elimination of factors contributing to the development and progression of the disease.

-Patients with inflammatory processes in the sphenoid sinus of the nose must adhere to a number of rules regarding the diet.
+Patients with inflammatory processes in the sphenoid sinus must adhere to a number of rules regarding diet.

-The main principles of alimony to be followed are:
+The basic principles of alimony that should be followed are:

-• refusal of foods and drinks that can cause complications of the disease;
+• refusal of foods and drinks that may cause complications of the disease;

-• the inclusion of products that ensure the normal functionality of all body systems;
+• inclusion of products that ensure the normal functionality of all body systems;

-• fulfillment of the norm for the recommended volume of liquid.
+• compliance with the recommended volume of fluid.

-Refusal of allergen products will prevent the development of allergic reactions that can provoke swelling of the nasal mucosa and worsen the general condition of the patient.
-Classical food allergies are foods such as milk, eggs, citrus fruits.
-With age, lactose intolerance increases in many people.
+Avoiding allergenic foods will prevent the development of allergic reactions, which can cause swelling of the nasal mucosa and worsen the patient’s general condition.
+Classic food allergy triggers are products such as milk, eggs, and citrus fruits.
+As many people age, lactose intolerance increases.
 Excess milk sugar in the body causes bloating and can cause swelling of the sinuses.
-Therefore, the use of foods with a high content of this substance in sphenoiditis should be minimized.
+Therefore, the consumption of foods with a high content of this substance during sphenoiditis should be minimized.

 • milk;